7 Best Interactive Cat Toys for Indoor Cats (2026 Vet-Backed Guide)

 The 7 Best Interactive Cat Toys (2026)

-Why it works: This toy mimics actual bird flight—up, down, side to side.
-Cats lose their minds over it because it triggers every predatory instinct.
+Why it works: This toy mimics actual bird flight — up, down, side-to-side.
+Cats love it because it triggers every predatory instinct.

 Best for: Cats of all energy levels